codema-dev/drem/README.md

 ├── README.md               <- Executive Summary of library
 ├── poetry.lock             <- Used by Poetry to store dependencies
 ├── pyproject.toml          <- ""             to setup library
-└── setup.cfg               <- Used by flake8 for linting style
+├── Dockerfile              <- Used by docker to create the drem development environment └── setup.cfg               <- Used by flake8 for linting style
 ```